hibernator11/nls-jena-tdb/README.md

 ## Setup

-This project is based on [Apache Maven](https://maven.apache.org), a build-automation tool designed to provide a comprehensive and easy-to-use way of developing Java applications. the use of this code requires the installation of [Apache Maven]([Apache Maven](https://maven.apache.org/install.html)).
+This project is based on [Apache Maven](https://maven.apache.org), a build-automation tool designed to provide a comprehensive and easy-to-use way of developing Java applications.
+The use of this code requires the installation of ([Apache Maven](https://maven.apache.org/install.html)).

 Before running the project, we need to download the libraries and compile the code.
 We need to run the command: